ALRhub/fancy_gym/docs/source/envs/fancy/mujoco.md

 A composite reward function serves as the performance metric for the RL system.
 It accounts for the distance to the goal, the box's orientation, maintaining a rod within the box, achieving the rod's desired orientation, and includes penalties for joint position and velocity limit violations, as well as an action cost for energy expenditure.

 Variations of this environment are available, differing in reward structures and the optionality of randomizing the box's initial position.
 These variations are purposefully designed to challenge RL algorithms, enhancing their generalization and adaptation capabilities.
+Temporally sparse environments only provide a reward at the last timestep.
+Spatially sparse environments only provide a reward, if the goal is almost reached, the box is close enought to the goal and somewhat correctly aligned.

 | Name                                       | Description                                                          | Horizon | Action Dimension | Observation Dimension |
 | ------------------------------------------ | -------------------------------------------------------------------- | ------- | ---------------- | --------------------- |